 Limestone is common in the Upper Hat Creek area.
 The development of any limestone resource would necessitate keeping the stripping ratio to a minimum.
 Therefore it was considered that, if the limestone at Houth Meadows was developed, only the limestone above the valley floor would be involved.
-Approximately 360 million tonnes (390 million short tons) of this limestone would be sterilized, based on the PD-NCB alternative A disposal plan, compared with 30 million tonnes (35 million short tons) based on alternative B (Figures 5-3 and 5-4).
+Approximately 360 million tonnes (390 million short tons) of this limestone would be sterilized, based on the PD-NCB alternative A disposal plan, compared with 90 million tonnes (97 million short tons) based on alternative B (Figures 5-3 and 5-4).
 A wedge of limestone 1200 m (4000 ft) long and as much as 120 m (400 ft) thick lies north of Houth Meadows and above the proposed alternative A waste dump.
-This wedge contains approximately 150 million tonnes (165 million short tons) of limestone that could be used if a need for limestone arose.
+This wedge contains approximately 150 million tonnes (155 million short tons) of limestone that could be used if a need for limestone arose.

-If flue gas desulphurization is necessary for the proposed thermal plant, the Houth Meadows limestone above the top of the proposed dump could be used for this purpose.
+If flue gas desulphurization is considered for the proposed thermal plant, the Houth Meadows limestone above the proposed dump could be used for this purpose.
 However, there are other sources of limestone south of the plant site that are closer to the proposed thermal plant.
-It is estimated that approximately 4.4 million tonnes (4.9 million short tons) of limestone would be required for flue gas desulphurization over the 35-year life of the plant. $^{25}$ These figures assume partial scrubbing of SO2 to 600 ppm (dry) and assumes a 65 percent capacity factor; the coal is assumed to have a heating value of 14 700 kJ/kg (6300 Btu/lb) and 0.45 percent sulphur at 20 percent moisture.
+If partial scrubbing was introduced (i.e. if 50 percent of the flue gas were scrubbed) in order to reduce SO2 emission to 0.34 mg/kJ (0.8 lb/MBtu) from the uncontrolled level of about 0.58 mg/kJ (1.37 lb/MBtu), the lifetime consumption (35 years) of limestone would be about 4.3 million tonnes (4.7 million short tons).
+These estimates assume that the plant has a 65 percent capacity factor and that the heating value of the coal is 12 800 kJ/kg (5500 Btu/lb) and 0.36 percent sulphur at 25 percent moisture.